10 Types Of Warehouses in eCommerce & How Does it Work in 2022

 They are types of warehouses that the government, whether State, Central, or an affiliated agency, owns and manages.
 They are available for use by private eCommerce firms and often present an economical option for startups or businesses that are growing while effectively offering the same services.
 Importantly, they offer peace of mind since the government manages them.
 The Central Warehousing Corporation of India is a renowned example.

-Cooperative Warehouses are types of warehouses that are owned and managed by cooperative societies.
+Cooperative Warehouses are one such type that are owned and managed by cooperative societies.
 They tend to be non-profit since their objective is to promote members of the cooperative, who can use these warehouse services at reasonable rates.
 Milk, winery, and farmer cooperatives are good examples. eCommerce firms that operate within their purview can take advantage of such types of warehouses.

 Conclusion: Does Your Business Need a Warehouse?

-While there may be cases of companies (e.g., a fledgling startup) that may make do with an in-house option (e.g., garage, basement) in the initial stages, growing companies will almost always opt for using eCommerce warehouses due to their value.
-WareIQ is a company that offers many warehousing services that your business requires.
+While there may be cases of companies (e.g., a fledgling startup) that may make do with an in-house option (e.g., garage, basement) in the initial stages, growing companies will almost always opt for type of warehouse that suits their requirement and adds value to their business.
+WareIQ is a company that offers many ecommerce warehousing services that your business requires.

 - Pan India Fulfillment & Darkstore Network: Plug-and-play fulfillment infrastructure with no minimums, which is compliant with Amazon Seller Flex, Flipkart Assured, Myntra and other marketplaces